Need an abortion clinic?

 Your provider may not be safe if they:

-– give you any medicine other than Cytotec (misoprostol), Mediprist (mifepristone), Mifegyne (mifepristone) or painkillers
+– give you any medicine other than Misoprostol, Mifegyne (mifepristone) or painkillers,

 It may not always be possible to use a legal provider.
 If you want to check that the instructions provided are correct or that the medicines you bought are legit, send us an email with a photo of your medicines and we will try to help.